LASIK Eye Surgery

-It's easy to see why we now perform more custom LASIK procedures using Wavefront™ technology at our clinics in Monterrey and Salinas than ever before.
-If you are interested in experiencing the benefits of this advanced treatment for yourself, please contact Yesenia at 831-373-0183 today.
+It’s easy to see why we now perform more custom LASIK procedures using Wavefront™ technology at our clinics in Monterrey and Salinas than ever before.
+If you are interested in experiencing the benefits of this advanced treatment for yourself, please contact one of our LASIK counselors at 831-324-4730 today.

 LASIK Financing Options

 LASIK surgery is considered an elective procedure and is therefore not usually covered by insurance.
 However, not all insurance policies are the same, and some of our patients may be eligible to get their LASIK surgery covered through an expanded vision insurance plan.

 For our Monterey LASIK patients who are not eligible for insurance coverage, we offer the following payment options:

 For more information on CareCredit Payment Plans, please visit our financing page